ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/collective.rst

    * Environment variables whose value is the same regardless of the underlying host may be set using the container element's ``options`` attribute.
-   * If you want variables to have host-specific values, you can use the :ref:`storage-mapping <s-bundle-storage>` element to map a file on the host as ``/etc/pacemaker/pcmk-init.env`` in the container *(since 2.0.3)*.
+   * If you want variables to have host-specific values, you can use the :ref:`storage-mapping <s-bundle-storage>` element to map a file on the host as |PCMK_INIT_ENV_FILE| in the container *(since 2.0.3)*.
+Pacemaker Remote will parse this file in a manner similar to a POSIX shell, with variables set as NAME=VALUE, ignoring blank lines and comments starting with ``#``.
-     Pacemaker Remote will parse this file as a shell-like format, with variables set as NAME=VALUE, ignoring blank lines and comments starting with "#".
+     An assignment may not span multiple lines, and multiple assignments per line are not supported.

 .. important::

    When a bundle has a ``primitive``, Pacemaker on all cluster nodes must be able to